vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 http://localhost:3000/auth/oauth2/callback
 ```

-If you try to reach this URL on a browser now, you'll be betting a routing error.
+If you try to reach this URL on a browser now, you'll be getting a routing error.

 Time to Fix it.

-## Updates at Rails End
+## Add Auth0 at Rails End

-The following are the changes at the back-end.
+The following are the changes at the back-end:
 1. Add gem dependencies
 2. Add middleware
 3. Add a controller for authentication